 The most widely publicized feature of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), a massive stimulus bill passed amid the worsening economic fallout of the COVID-19 pandemic, was a provision for one-time stimulus payments ranging up to $1,200 per head to most American adults.

 Through the PPP, the CARES Act authorizes the Small Business Administration (SBA) to disburse up to $659 billion in low-interest loans to small businesses, self-employed individuals and solopreneurs, and qualifying nonprofit organizations.
 Each PPP loan covers up to $10 million in business payroll costs during the eight weeks following its origination.
 Any proceeds put toward payroll and certain other qualifying expenses are forgivable at the borrower’s request.
-That means loans used entirely for qualifying expenses don’t need to be repaid at all — assuming the borrower’s forgiveness request is granted and the borrower lives up to the program’s terms.
+That means loans used entirely for qualifying expenses don’t need to be repaid at all — assuming the borrower’s loan forgiveness application is granted and the borrower lives up to the program’s terms.

 PPP opened for small-business applications on April 3, 2020.
 Self-employed individuals and nonprofits were permitted to apply beginning on April 10, 2020.

 Eligibility & Application Requirements

 Millions of small-business owners, self-employed individuals and solopreneurs, and nonprofit organizations are eligible to apply for PPP loans.
-And the application process itself is more straightforward and less bureaucratic than a typical SBA loan application, which is good news for cash-strapped borrowers hoping to expedite their applications.
+And the PPP application process itself is more straightforward and less bureaucratic than a typical SBA loan application, which is good news for cash-strapped borrowers hoping to expedite their applications.